 Your goal is to tell them you are seriously seeking a relationship and give them a concise summary of the type of relationship and type of person you’re looking for.
 Then ask them to introduce you to people who might seem like a good match.

 I’m at a time in my life when I’m seriously looking for a long term partner for a monogamous relationship (or open or polyamorous relationship as may apply to you).
 I’m looking for a thoughtful, middle aged professional man/woman who loves animals, hiking and the ocean and doesn’t want children.
 If you know of or run across anyone who seems like they could be a match and who is looking for a life partner, I’d be grateful if you introduce them to me.

 Of course to succeed with dating by referral, you’ll need to customize that to your own situation.

 If you’re brave, make this a little more explicit and formal, asking your trusted friends to introduce you specifically for the purpose of possible dating.
 If you’re financially able, offer to pay your friend’s tab for the lunch or dinner where the introduction takes place.

 If you’re not comfortable being so direct, you can still ask trusted friends to introduce you to likely candidates.
-Just make the request and thus the process more casual and informal.
+Just make the request and the process more casual and informal.

 It’s best to follow up with them from time to time.
-You don’t want to be pushy, but you don’t want them to forget your quest, either.
+You don’t want to be pushy, but you don’t want them to forget your request, either.
 Also while businesses can keep taking referrals, if you’re monogamous then you’ll need to let your referral partners know when you start or stop dating someone exclusively.